dr-matt-smith/php-symfony3-book/00_content/part04/chapter12.md

 ## The generated method `createDeleteForm()`

-To avoid the delete method becoming too long and complicated, a sepaerate method `createDeleteForm()` was generated that creates and returns a Symfony form-builder form with a 'DELETE' button simulating an HTTP DELETE method.
+To avoid the delete method becoming too long and complicated, a separate method `createDeleteForm()` was generated that creates and returns a Symfony form-builder form with a 'DELETE' button simulating an HTTP DELETE method.

 ```php